-For my twelfth birthday, I received a portable electric sewing
+For my ninth birthday, I received a portable electric sewing

 machine and I have been making my own clothes ever since.

-During my senior year I remember making a dress before bedtime
+During my senior year in high school, I remember making a dress

-and wearing it to school the next day.
+before bedtime and wearing it to school the next day.
+After

 After graduating from high school, I married a military man.